dplugins-opensource/wp-clients-handoff/README.md

 But that's not all!
 WPCH Main takes task management to the next level with advanced capabilities.
 Export your tasks as a JSON file for seamless sharing and backup, ensuring you never lose important information.
 Need to import tasks?
 No problem!
 WPCH Main allows you to import tasks from a JSON file effortlessly.

+### Installation

+1. Download latest release from [Download latest release](https://github.com/dplugins/wp-clients-handoff/releases/).
+2. go to plugins
+3. Add new
+4. Upload zip
+5. Once plugin is activated you will get your new "Website Todo List" widget.

 ## Changelog

 • 0.1.1